eliotalanfoss/website/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+I am Eliot Foss.
+A guy who is trying to figure out how to make his own website.

+That's why the website looks so empty right now.

+Sorry about that